alxdavids/ourbbg/content/post/intro.md

 elite](https://www.bbc.com/sport/football/54545053).

-Watching Derby County games on television further reinforces the stark gap in quality between the top division and the level that we currently operate.
+Watching Derby County games on television further reinforces the stark gap in quality between the top division and the level that the club currently operates at.
 Even if a miraculous promotion were to occur, it is not clear how much improvement would have to be made to avoid a similar fate to the 07/08 season.
 More likely is that the club will continue to integrate young players and narrowly avoid relegation this year.
 But, finding springboards for rapid improvement from these positions is always unlikely.
 Even more so without the financial backing to enact such changes.

-And *this* is the void.
+So, *this* brings us to the void.
 A void where a takeover by a mysterious and unknown consortium of individuals with links to the Abu Dhabi royal family starts to make more sense.
 The only possible solution, for a club going backwards.
-A club that's arguably been going backwards for at least 6 years, but it may even be 16.
+A club that's arguably been going backwards for *at least* 6 years, but probably closer to 16 with small interludes of positive progress in between.

 ## Our Baseball Ground

-Our Baseball Ground has never been the Baseball Ground itself, no matter how much older people yearn for those days, telling us that we should yearn for them ourselves.
-We never saw the *good* times, so we've had to make the good times from whatever we could during this fallow era.
+Our Baseball Ground has never been the Baseball Ground itself, no matter how much older fans yearn for those days.
+We've been told time and time again that we should yearn for those days ourselves.
+But we never saw the *good* times, so we've had to make the good times from whatever we could during this fallow era.

-Our Baseball Ground has been 15 seasons of second-tier football, split by the one ill-fated year in the top division of English football.
-Our Baseball Ground saw the club celebrate buying their stadium back from owned by a mysterious Panamanian Corportation [nearly 15 years ago](http://news.bbc.co.uk/sport2/hi/football/4954484.stm), only to then celebrate selling it to a businessman who now plans to sell the club to an opaque and unknown consortium fronted by an individual from the UAE.
+Our Baseball Ground has been 16 seasons (and counting) of second-tier football, split by the one ill-fated year in the top division of English football.
+Our Baseball Ground saw the club celebrate buying their stadium back from the ownership of a mysterious Panamanian Corportation [nearly 15 years ago](http://news.bbc.co.uk/sport2/hi/football/4954484.stm), only to then celebrate selling it to a businessman who now plans to sell the club to an opaque and unknown consortium based in the UAE.
 Our Baseball Ground saw the club sack its club captain for an off-field incident that was executed by two players that continued to play for the club.
-Our Baseball Ground has seen the club run into the ground by a local businessman.
-A man that single-handedly and painstakingly dismantled the best Derby County squad over the past two decades, and then hid all of his failings behind the fact that he was a Derby *"fan"*.
+Our Baseball Ground has seen the club steadily decline under the stewardship of a local businessman.
+A man that has painstakingly enabled the dismantling of the best Derby County squad over the past two decades, and then hid all of his failings behind the fact that he was a Derby *"fan"*.
 A man that continues to *speak* to supporters only via his regular appearances with his mates on talk-show radio.